-If you feel your retirement lifestyle will be less comfortable than your current circumstances, consider living off of your projected retirement budget now.
+If you feel your retirement lifestyle will be less comfortable than your current circumstances, consider living off your projected retirement budget now.
 This will help you adjust and be prepared for the realities of your post-work life (it may also allow you to prioritize saving more).

 Delay Social Security Payouts

 To receive the full amount of Social Security benefits, you need to wait until full retirement age, or age 67 if you were born in 1960 or later.
 While you can begin receiving benefits as early as 62, doing so reduces your benefit each month by about 30 percent of the amount you would receive if you deferred your payments until full retirement age.
 On the other hand, benefits increase by as much as 8 percent each year you delay receiving the benefits after age 67 up to a maximum limit at age 70.

 Plan Your Retirement Fund Distribution Strategically

 Pulling money out of retirement accounts strategically can increase your savings and prevent you from losing hard-earned money.
 There are a few ways to do this but one of the most common ways is by purchasing an annuity.